twinguy/mvp001/docs/functional/fdd_2.md

 ## 1. Purpose & Scope

-This Technical Design Document (TDD) defines the **Scheduling & Dispatch** capabilities for the HVAC, Plumbing, and Electrical services platform described in `functional.md`.
+This Functional Design Document (TDD) defines the **Scheduling & Dispatch** capabilities for the HVAC, Plumbing, and Electrical services platform described in `functional.md`.
 It provides sufficient technical detail for engineers (and LLM-based task generators) to decompose the Scheduling & Dispatch module into concrete implementation tasks.

 - **In-scope capabilities (from `functional.md`, §2 Scheduling & Dispatch)**:
   - Real-time job scheduling and technician dispatch.